-- Students must remove all necklaces, rings, and other loose jewelry prior to entering the training floor; it is strongly recommended that visible piercings be removed for wrestling and other close contact training
+- Students must remove necklaces, rings, and other loose jewelry prior to entering the training floor.
+We strongly recommend removing all piercings for wrestling and other close contact training.

-- Students may use the training floor for individual practice when classes are not in session; they must give priority to private lessons during this time, and follow any instructions from school staff
+- Students may use the training floor for individual practice when classes are not in session.
+You must give priority to private lessons during this time, and follow all instructions from staff.

-- Prior to beginning sparring with a new weapon, students must receive a safety orientation and be cleared to fight by an instructor; fighters must follow Valkyrie WMAA sparring safety rules at all times, and must follow all staff instructions during sparring
+- Prior to beginning sparring with a new weapon, students must receive a safety orientation and be cleared to fight by an instructor.
+Fighters must follow Valkyrie WMAA sparring rules at all times, and must follow all staff instructions during sparring.